qulle/angular-14-module-federation/README.md

 ### 3. [Micro Frontends - Module Federation](#3-micro-frontends-module-federation)

-**Note:** Normally i would have each project in the there own Git-repo.
+**Note:** Normally i would have each project in there own Git-repo.
 To compress this example into one project here on github, I have baked everything together in a monorepo, which in some project forms has its advantages.
 This have caused some manuall steps that are not required when having one project per Git-repo.

 **Note:** IMHO - many build systems require much ocnfigration and a careful hand to maintain them.
-From my experience it's easu to tip over the edge where getting too technical only causes problems between different version of Angular, plugins and third-partuy libraries.
+From my experience it's easy to tip over the edge where getting too technical only causes problems between different version of Angular, plugins and third-partuy libraries.
 Keep it simple.
 In this setup we will use `ESLint`, `Prettier` and `Husky` to run pre-commit and pre-push hooks to lint, format and test the code.

 ## 1. Multiple Angular Apps in Workspace

 Chapter describing the process of setting up multiple projects in the same workspace using the same Git-repo.

 ### 1.1.
 Created Empty Workspace

+_I had cloned an empty repo from GitHub, thats why i used the directory switch set to the current directory._

 ```
 $ ng new ModuleFederation --create-application="false" --directory ./